shirshak55/Bee-Connect/README.md

 If you are windows user we recommend you to use Cloud9 online IDE or use rails installer.

 ## Contribution
-Feel free to contribute and we will write the name of contributors on this readme file as a appericaiton.
-We are very happy to merge your PR and give you full credit
+Feel free to contribute and we are very happy to merge your PR.

+# Future of this project
+* Using webpack and use react js
+* Fully documentation for every parts
+* Social Login Integration wiht devise
+* Fully Developed backend.
+Right now admin can only delete post he cannot monitor user
+* Roles and Permissions
+* Ability to Upload Videos
+* Adding emoticons support.
+* Ability to send weekly mails
+* Support to latest version of rails. (at the time or writing Rails 5.1)
+* Ability to create various form by admin like contact form etc.
+* Fully test with chrome headless browser and 90% code coverage
+* Advertisement support
+* Payments with leading provider like paypal, stripe.
+* API For mobile devices
+* JWT based authentication for mobile device

+> Or you can PR us about these feature
+> Please don't abuse this project by adding this to marketplace like codecanyon.
+Actually that really sucks :(

 ## Support
-I will always support this project .
-And this project will not support older version of rails.
-It will support latest and LTS version of rails.
+Latest version of rails will be supported.

 ## Security
 If you discover any security related issue, please email `bloggervista@gmail.com` .
 All security issues will be addressed properly.